MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/transform-taxi-data-and-route-to-kql.md

 ---
-title: Explore and Transform Sample Taxi Data in Eventstream for KQL Database Integration
+title: Explore and transform sample taxi data in Eventstream for KQL Database integration
 description: This article provides instruction on how to explore and transform sample taxi data in Fabric Eventstream and then route them to KQL database. ms.reviewer: spelluru ms.author: zhenxilin